 - Not sure?
 Reach out to us if you’ve had sun exposure or have other aesthetic treatments scheduled, as we may need to reschedule your appointment.

 THREE DAYS BEFORE YOUR TREATMENT…

-A Few More Things We Need to Know
+A Few More Things We Need To Know

-New diagnosis?
+- New diagnosis?
 New pregnancy?
 New medications?
 We need to know.
 Please tell us, as some medical conditions and medications are not compatible with laser treatments.
 It may be necessary to reschedule your appointment, as your health and safety are always our top priority!

-If you have a history of HSV-1 or HSV-2 and are treating those areas, we recommend you take an antiviral medication starting 24-48 hours before your treatment to prevent an outbreak, and continuing for three to five days after.
+- If you have a history of HSV-1 or HSV-2 and we are treating those areas, we recommend you take an antiviral medication starting 24-48 hours before your treatment to help prevent an outbreak, and continuing for three to five days after.
 Contact your primary care provider if you need prescription medication.